LeoRH123/UWP-Workshop-HackOHIO/SoundboardBlogPost.md

     ItemClick="SoundItemClick"
     SelectionMode="Single"/>
 ```
 GridView controls have an `ItemsSource` property that allows us to send it a whole collection of items to display.
-Our GridView's `ItemSource` is bound to an `ObservableCollection` thats declared in our code-behind:
+Our GridView's `ItemSource` is bound to an `ObservableCollection` that's declared in our code-behind:
 ```csharp
 public ObservableCollection<SoundItem> Sounds { get; set; }
 ```